 How to Get Rid of Spotted Spurge

-Killing spotted spurge is relatively easy.
-The hard part is keeping it from coming back.
+Spotted spurge often grows in poor, compacted soil.
+While killing spotted spurge is relatively easy, the hard part is keeping it from coming back.
 The tap root of this plant is very long and its seeds are very hardy.
 This weed can and will grow back from either root pieces or seeds.

 Heavily mulching with either newspaper or wood mulch is also an effective method of spotted spurge control.
 Cover ground with spotted spurge with several layers of newspaper or several inches of mulch.
 This will prevent the spotted spurge weed seeds from germinating and will also smother any plants that have already started growing.